Solidarités International in Burkina Faso in response to the conflict and the need for drinking water in Djibo

 Lise Florin - Coordinator of water, sanitation and shelter programmes for Solidarités International

+In 2024, 120 additional ORISA® purifiers were deployed, as well as 120 replacement membranes.
 This humanitarian programme is a perfect example of the problems faced by many populations, namely famine and the lack of drinking water, which undoubtedly leads to water-borne diseases.
 By water-borne diseases, we mean illnesses caused by drinking water of poor quality and dubious origin.
 Hepatitis E, for example, is a benign disease most of the time, but it often leads to serious complications.
 It can kill people if they don't have access to good food and, above all, clean water.
 Cholera also has an impact on health, particularly that of young children.
 With the help of ORISA®, it is possible to limit these diseases caused by the consumption of unsafe water.

 Although the intervention in western Burkina Faso is not yet complete, there has already been an improvement in the state of health of both the displaced persons and the Solidarités International volunteers, and the spread of disease has been limited.